haganjam/InvTraitR/README.md

 We use `renv` to provide reproducibility as far as it gets with R.
 Use `renv::snapshot()` after changing dependencies, `renv::install()` to install declared versions of the dependencies and `renv::update()` to update to latest CRAN versions (before pushin to CRAN).

+The database files will be put into an appdata dir (given by `rappdirs`) when executing tests or when people load the actual package.
+If you made changes to the DB files and need to update the files in the appdata dir there's the utility function `update_user_db()`.